 Earning credit card rewards is often much easier than redeeming them.
 Again, this isn’t the case with the Capital One Spark Miles card.

 You can use your Spark miles to erase eligible travel expenses from your statement at a rate of one cent per point.
 In the past, I’ve used Spark miles to erase an expensive $600 car rental charge.
 We just paid with the card and I went online to redeem the points.
 It couldn’t have been easier.

 When you’re erasing travel charges, you don’t need to worry about blackout dates or finding available award nights or flights.
 Just book the travel you want, when you want.
 One of the hidden benefits is that you can also earn frequent flyer miles (or hotel points) at the same time you’re getting free travel.

 One thing to note is that in order to erase a charge with Spark miles, it has to code as “travel” with Capital One.
 Most of the purchases you’d expect to code as travel will do just that, but there are some gray areas.
 For example, there are lots of reports of Airbnb coding as “travel,” whereas some vacation home rental sites, like HomeAway, will code as “real estate.”

-You can transfer Capital One miles to 15 airline partners.
+You can transfer Capital One miles to 17 travel partners.
 This gives you more options for redeeming your miles.